solrbot/logchange-action/DEPLOYMENT.md

 ## Prerequisites

-1. GitHub account with owner permissions for solrbot organization
+1. GitHub account with owner permissions for the organization/user (we use `solrbot` as example)
 2. Docker Hub account (for publishing Docker image) - optional but recommended
 3. Git installed locally